MLDERES/ISYS58603/examples/README.md

 # Examples

 This folder contains examples which can provide guidance for some of the assignments.
 Please keep in mind Academic Integrity guidelines when using these examples.

+Also, notice that full paths/urls are provided but may not match what you are using.
+For example, the database path may be different on your machine.
+You will need to update the code to match your environment.
+Also if you choose to expose the endpoint on a different port, you will need to update the code to match.

 ## basic-flask.py
 This is an example of how to write an API using Flask.
 This example shows how to get/post and delete customers from the chinook database.
 In order to run this example,